bmarchand/transfer_edition_distance/experiments/random_LGT_networks/README.md

 ```
 make
 ```

-This will run a quick, small-scale version of the experiment of the paper.
-To reproduce the figures of the paper, run:
+To execute the full version and reproduce the figures of the paper, run:
 ```
 make complete
 ```